Programmatic Technology Consulting

 Historically programmatic technologies were selected by an advertiser’s agency.
 The chosen technologies were those that benefitted the agency operationally or commercially.
 Without enough research or diligence being conducted on the benefits of each technology by the advertiser, they can be at risk of spending in technologies that don’t meet their requirements.

-Each tool should have their own technical and operational requirements with the goal of meeting specific, measurable use cases.
+Each tool should have its own technical and operational requirements with the goal of meeting specific, measurable use cases.
 Without this, marketers could:

 - Miss out on unique features